 5. Implement Micro-Segmentation Practices

 Think of your network like a building.
-Should everyone who gets through the front door have access to every room?
+Should everyone who walks through the front door automatically have access to every room?
+Absolutely not.
+The same goes for your network.
+Just because someone gains access to one part doesn’t mean they should be able to stroll into the entire system.

 Consider these questions: